Tiling multipartite hypergraphs in Quasi-random Hypergraphs: The proof of Theorem

 Let $K^k_k(m)$ be a complete $k$-partite $k$-graph with $m$ vertices in each part.
-Our proof of Theorem~\ref{dot-edge-partite} is based on the following lemma from~\cite{Lo2015}, which tells that if $\{u,v\}$ is $\eta$-good, then $u$ is in a copy of $K^k_k(m)$.
+Our proof of Theorem~\ref{dot-edge-partite} is based on the following special form of a lemma from~\cite{Lo2015}, which tells that if $\{u,v\}$ is $\eta$-good, then $u$ is in a copy of $K^k_k(m)$.